 Looking back on this episode, it seems light is the theme of “Hope Valley Days: Part 1”.
 The candles on a Menorah begin to be lit and a bonfire takes place in the middle of town.
 But literal light is not the only kind to be found in the episode.
 Bill and Nathan shed light on secrets from the past.
 Elizabeth gives a former student the light of hope.
 Joseph and Minnie rely on God to shine a light on a brighter future.
 If you think about it, light appears to be a common subject on When Calls the Heart.
 The most obvious is, for the most part, the show is light-hearted.
 The majority of the characters try to be a light in someone else’s day.
 I could go on and on about how light comes into play in other ways.
 But, right now, we need to get started re-capping this episode of When Calls the Heart!

-Just a reminder: If you did not see this episode of When Calls the Heart, there may be spoilers within this re-cap.
+Just a reminder: If you did not see this episode of When Calls the Heart, there will be spoilers within this re-cap.

 Some thoughts to consider:

 - At the Mercantile, Ned brings out a Menorah.
 He tells Florence he hasn’t used it since his previous wife passed away.
 Florence then says what is important to him is also important to her.
 I was surprised to discover Ned is Jewish.
 Faith/religion is only brought up a limited number of times, with Christmas and a baptism being the only religious specific events ever brought up on When Calls the Heart.
 With that said, Christianity has made more frequent appearances in the show’s script.
 A few days ago, I realized there has never been an Easter episode of the show.
 There also hasn’t been a Passover episode either.
 If When Calls the Heart receives a tenth season, I hope Passover and/or Easter appears in at least one episode.